 This is often considered the most difficult question about abortion.
 For many pro-life advocates, life begins at the moment of conception.
 For others life begins at birth.
 And for others still life begins at some part in between; perhaps when the foetus reaches 23 weeks (the cusp of viability–where it can survive outside the womb); perhaps at 6 weeks when the embryo can sometimes develop a heartbeat; or perhaps at week 14 when the brain impulses begin to fire.
 In medical language, the fusion of a sperm and egg results in a single cell called a zygote, which, as it goes through subsequent growth, becomes a blastocyst, morula, embryo and then a foetus.
 Only after birth is it scientifically correct to use the word ‘baby.’

-Realistically, up until the point of viability, the foetus needs the woman’s body in order to survive, and this is the important point.
+Realistically, up until the point of viability, the foetus needs the pregnant person’s body in order to survive, and this is the important point.
 Even if you believe that life begins at conception, we have no legal obligation to keep others alive by sacrificing our own bodies.
 For example: no one is forced to donate blood even though people would die without blood transfusions.
 No one is forced to give bone marrow even though cancer patients need it to survive.
 And no one is forced to donate their kidneys to someone in need of a transplant, even if they are a match, even if the person would die without them, even if the person in need is a child.

 Are you pro-abortion?